RustCrypto/universal-hashes/poly1305/README.md

 This crate has received one [security audit by NCC Group][7], with no significant findings.
 We would like to thank [MobileCoin][8] for funding the audit.

+NOTE: the audit predates the AVX2 backend, which has not yet been audited.

-All implementations contained in the crate are designed to execute in constant time, either by relying on hardware intrinsics (i.e. AVX2 on x86/x86_64), or using a portable implementation which is only constant time on processors which implement constant-time multiplication.
+All implementations contained in the crate are designed to execute in constant time, either by relying on hardware intrinsics (e.g. AVX2 on x86/x86_64), or using a portable implementation which is only constant time on processors which implement constant-time multiplication.